Kotlin/KEEP/proposals/KEEP-0455-power-assert-explanation.md

 }
 ```

-Adding the above to your `build.gradle.kts` file will enable the Power-Assert compiler-plugin for all source sets.
+Adding the above to your `build.gradle.kts` file will enable the Power-Assert compiler plugin for all source sets.
 The
 important part is the addition of the runtime library, so you can experiment with the new `PowerAssert` annotation and
 `CallExplanation`.
 The presence of the runtime library will also enable the `CallExplanation(...).toDefaultMessage()`
 style messages for existing function calls, so you can experience the improved diagrams.

-If you want to experiment with Power-Assert before 2.4.0-Beta1 is released, check out this [Github project](), which is
+If you want to experiment with Power-Assert before 2.4.0-Beta2 is released, check out
-built against a development version of Kotlin.
+this [Github project][power-assert-examples], which is built against a development version of Kotlin.

-[//]: # (TODO add link to github project with bootstrap builds)

 Here are some examples of what you could build!